artysta/MTSChrzanow/README.md

 Application is using **Firebase Authentication** to authenticate users, so you have to create account if you want to use this app.

-There are a few things that you should do in order to run this appliaction, because it is using **Wordpress CMS REST Api** (so you need to have your own website) and **Firebase Realtime Database** to store data about fixtures, table & live score.
+There are a few things that you should do in order to run this appliaction, because it is using **Wordpress CMS REST Api** (so you need to have your own website) and **Firebase Realtime Database** to store fixtures, table & live score data.

+You have to add appliaction (Android & iOS) to your Firebase project and download **Google Services config files**.
+Place **google-services.json** file in **MTSChrzanow/MTSChrzanow.Android** (set Build Action to GoogleServicesJson) and **GoogleService-Info.plist** file in **MTSChrzanow/MTSChrzanow.iOS** (set Build Action to BundleResource)..

-It is important, to make your **Firebase Realtime Database** structure look like:
+It is also important, to make your **Firebase Realtime Database** structure look like:

 ```
 your-project-.